Updated: Airway Heights Water

 Q: How do I get my drinking water well tested?

-A: If your well has been identified as a well at risk, you will have been contacted by Fairchild Air Force Base (FAFB) to coordinate sampling.
+A: If your well has been identified as a well at risk, as identified as Phase I and Phase II testing areas in this map, you will have been contacted by Fairchild Air Force Base (FAFB) to coordinate sampling.
 The contractor will work with you to arrange for a date/time to conduct the sampling and assist you in completing the sampling permission form.
 If you have questions or concerns about your water, contact FAFB at 509-247-5705.

 Q: Do I have to get my well tested?